Sensilift by Sensica Review: Reuce Signs of Aging?

 The American Board of Cosmetic Surgery (ABCS) confirmed that this technology has been available since 2001, though it’s only gained popularity in the past few years, and only recently became available for home use.

-What exactly is RF technology?
-Like all other forms of energy, the ABCS website states, radio frequency produces heat that warms the skin’s deeper layers and induces new collagen and elastin production, which purportedly improves your skin’s appearance.
+Radio Frequency (RF) produces heat that warms the skin’s deeper layers and induces new collagen and elastin production, which purportedly improves your skin’s appearance.

 Our research into the functioning of RF technology in Sensilift specifically gave little insight into the details, except for a study by EL Global Ltd. called, ‘Sensilift Safety and Effectiveness Study’.